MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     string orig("Hello, World!");
     cout << orig << " (basic_string)" << endl;

-    // Convert a wide char basic_string string to a multibyte char*
+    // Convert a wide character basic_string string to a multibyte char*
     // string.
 To be safe, we allocate two bytes for each character
     // in the original string, including the terminating null. const size_t newsize = (strlen(orig.c_str()) + 1)*2;